acrolinx/clj-queue-by/README.md

     "alice": item1, item2
     "bob":   item3

-Now, if Alice puts many items into the queue and the consumption of the items takes a while, Bob would have to wait a long time for his thing to happen.
+Now, if Alice puts many items into a common FIFO queue and the consumption of the items takes a while, Bob would have to wait a long time for his thing to happen.

 To solve this problem, this queue implementation always takes off the leading items of the queue per user and delivers them.